shthowse/azure-search-openai-visual-demo/docs/gpt4v.md

    Pull the latest changes.

 2. **Enable GPT-4 Vision:**
-   Set the environment variable with `azd Env set USE_GPT4V=true`.
+   Set the environment variable with `azd env set USE_GPT4V true`.
 This flag is used to deploy necessary components for vision fuctionality and to toggle UI components.

 3. **Clean Old Deployments (optional):**
    Run `azd down --purge` for a fresh setup.